HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 To circumvent these restrictions, some users turn to Virtual Private Networks (VPNs), which can provide a way to access blocked services by encrypting the user's Internet traffic and routing it through a server located outside of China.
 Nevertheless, the use of VPNs in China is fraught with challenges.
 The legal status of VPNs is ambiguous and potentially illegal if not government-approved, making their use a risky endeavor.
 Moreover, the Chinese government has been known to target large VPN providers, leading to unstable connections and further diminishing the reliability of this workaround.
 Smaller VPN providers, on the other hand, may offer less security and are generally considered unsafe due to their lack of robust infrastructure and potential vulnerability to surveillance and data breaches.

-Therefore, we need to find a solution to create real E2EE for Chinese region communications.
+Therefore, it becomes imperative to explore a solution that enables the creation of genuine end-to-end encryption (E2EE) for communications within the Chinese region.
 ## Ideas

 ### Platform Support